kmr-srbh/paper-console/README.md

 # Paper Console
-A simple command-line based attendance management system built as a hobby project in pursuit of creating a beautiful and useful command-line user-interface.
+A simple command-line based attendance management system built as a hobby project in pursuit of creating a beautiful and useful command-line interface.

 ### Create class